-Though you’ve heard about all the amazing benefits of CBD, you’ve probably also heard that the compound itself is present in both varieties of cannabis plant: hemp and marijuana.
-So what’s the difference, and how does CBD oil really make you feel?
+When you’re trying out a CBD oil product for the first time, it’s completely normal to feel a bit nervous.
+Though you’ve heard about all the potential positive effects of CBD, you’ve probably also heard that the cannabidiol CBD compound itself is present in both varieties of cannabis plant: hemp and marijuana.
+So what’s the difference, and how does CBD oil make you feel?

 Many people ask us how does CBD feel when you start taking it.
-We’ll cover it all in this comprehensive article; but first, here’s the short answer:
+We’ll cover it all in this comprehensive article.
+But first, here’s the short answer:

 CBD Does Not Make You Feel High

-Legal CBD products contain a total percentage of no greater than 0.3 THC.
-This small amount does not make you feel different in the head like recreational or medical marijuana products.
-CBD oil focuses on effecting the body, not taking your brain on a trip.
+Unlike THC (the main compounds found in cannabis marijuana plants), hemp-derived CBD products are non-intoxicating and will not make you feel any psychoactive effects.
+Just like legal hemp plants, legal CBD products contain a total percentage of no greater than 0.3 percent THC.
+This small amount does not make you feel funny like recreational weed or medical marijuana.
+CBD oil focuses on the body, not taking your brain on a trip.

 Everyone Feels Different With CBD Oil